azamsharp/azamsharp.github.io/_posts/2022-29-2022-evolving-client-server-swiftui.md

 }
 ```

-We used the private/local @State to hold on to the products and made the call to the API right within our View (View Model).
+We used the private/local @State to hold on to the products and made the call to the API right within our view (view model).

 >> SwiftUI views are basically equivalent to components in React or widgets in Flutter.
 SwiftUI views acts as a view model.
 Having said that, you should not put business logic in your view.
-Business logic belongs either in model or on the server in a client/server app.
+Business logic belongs either in model, domain service or on the server.

-The main issue with the above approach is that, it will be hard to reuse ```fetchProducts``` in any other view, since it is part of the view (view model).
+The main issue with the above approach is that, it will be hard to reuse ```fetchProducts``` in any other view, since it is part of a particular view (view model).

-But what if I don't plan to display products in any other view.
-Can I implement ```fetchProducts``` inside the view (view model)?
+But what if you don't plan to display products in any other view.
+Can you implement ```fetchProducts``` inside the view (view model)?

 Even though you may not call ```fetchProducts``` in any other view, it is recommended to move it out into a designated class.
 This way you will always have the flexibility to call it from anywhere and also add features like additional request headers, authorization, caching and even testing.